Rail transport: Safety

 According to Eurostat and the European Railway Agency, the fatality risk for passengers and occupants on European railways is 28 times lower when compared with car usage (based on data by EU-27 member nations, 2008–2010).

 Some trains travel faster than road vehicles.
 They are heavy and unable to deviate from the track, and have longer stopping distances.
-Possible accidents include derailment (jumping the track) and collisions with another train or a road vehicle, or with pedestrians at level crossings, which account for the majority of all rail accidents and casualties.
-To minimize the risk, the most important safety measures are strict operating rules, e.g. railway signalling, and gates or grade separation at crossings.
+Possible accidents include derailment (jumping the track), collisions with other trains or road vehicles, and collisions with pedestrians at level crossings, which account for the majority of rail accidents and casualties.
+To minimize risk, the most important safety measures are strict operating rules (e.g., railway signalling) and gates or grade separation at crossings.
 Train whistles, bells, or horns warn of the presence of a train, while trackside signals maintain the distances between trains.
 Another method used to increase safety is the addition of platform screen doors to separate the platform from train tracks.
-These prevent unauthorized incursion on to the train tracks which can result in accidents that cause serious harm or death, as well as providing other benefits such as preventing litter build up on the tracks which can pose a fire risk.
+These prevent unauthorized incursions onto the train tracks, which can result in accidents that cause serious harm or death, and also provide other benefits, such as preventing litter buildup on the tracks, which can pose a fire risk.

 On many high-speed inter-city networks, such as Japan's Shinkansen, the trains run on dedicated railway lines without any level crossings.
-This is an important element in the safety of the system as it effectively eliminates the potential for collision with automobiles, other vehicles, or pedestrians, and greatly reduces the probability of collision with other trains.
+This is an important element in the system's safety, as it effectively eliminates the potential for collisions with automobiles, other vehicles, or pedestrians, and greatly reduces the probability of collisions with other trains.
 Another benefit is that services on the inter-city network remain punctual.